peterhajas/Genesis/servers/README.txt

     <version>

-Where version is an unsigned 32-bit integer.
+Where version is an unsigned short (2-bytes)

 It is the client's job to check if it supports the given version and close if the version is invalid.
-The mediator and other clients may return errors back to the client with an invalid version.
+The mediator may close the connection for an invalid request and other clients will simply return errors for invalid requests sent to them.

 Message
 -------